shuhui-zhu/shuhui-zhu.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Computer Science at University of Waterloo & Vector Institute, supervised by [Prof. Pascal Poupart](https://cs.uwaterloo.ca/~ppoupart/).
-My research interests lie in the intersection of cooperative AI, reinforcement learning, mechanism design and social choice.
-My recent works mainly focus on mixed-motive cooperation in multi-agent systems.
+My research interests lie in the intersection of cooperative AI, reinforcement learning (RL), large language models (LLMs), mechanism design and social choice.
+My recent works mainly focus on mixed-motive cooperation in multi-agent systems, including RL-driven agents and generative agents.

 ---
 You can reach me at [shuhui [dot] zhu [at] uwaterloo [dot] ca](mailto:shuhui.zhu@uwaterloo.ca).